PascalW24/Flashcard-quiz-system/README.md

 **User stories:**

-1. As a user, I want to train my english - german vocabulary in the console.
+1. As a user, I want to practise my english - german vocabulary in the console.
-2. As a user, I want to track
+2. As a user, I want to track my learning progress.
-3. As a user, I want to
+3. As a user, I want to see the correct answer, in case i can not answer it myself.
-4. As a user, I want

 **Use cases:**